JakeC007/JakeC007.github.io/_copy/site-copy.md

 FILE:  index.html
 NOTE:  The most-read copy on the site. <strong> is bright white; links are gold.
 TEXT:
-I'm a <strong>CS PhD researcher</strong> at the University of Chicago working on <strong><a href="/ai-safety">AI safety for young people</a></strong> with <a href="https://www.marshini.net/">Marshini Chetty</a> at the <a href="https://airlab.cs.uchicago.edu/">Amyoli Internet Research Lab</a>.
-My work asks three questions: <strong>who controls young people's information</strong>, <strong>how institutions govern AI use</strong>, and <strong>when young people want AI assistance</strong>.
-These questions build on my research in children's privacy, which is the throughline of my work.
-It is where AI governance for minors is being written first, and where laws and institutional policies can leave gaps between formal protections and young people's needs.
-I combine empirical HCI, computational methods, and legal analysis, and I hold a <strong>Master of Legal Studies</strong> from UChicago Law.
+I'm a <strong>CS PhD researcher</strong> at the University of Chicago, working with <a href="https://www.marshini.net/">Marshini Chetty</a> at the <a href="https://airlab.cs.uchicago.edu/">Amyoli Internet Research Lab</a>, and a <strong>Siebel Scholar</strong>.
+My research began with <strong>children's privacy</strong> in schools, where institutions make technology decisions on students' behalf, and now examines <strong><a href="/ai-safety">youth AI safety</a></strong> as young people use AI for schoolwork and personal support.
+Many of the same privacy questions apply, and they are harder to answer when no adult chose the tool.
+I combine human-computer interaction, computational methods, and legal analysis, and I hold a <strong>Master of Legal Studies</strong> from UChicago Law.
 I expect to finish my PhD in spring 2027. <strong>My work spans research, law, and policy, and I am drawn to roles across academia, industry, and government where that breadth is useful.</strong>

 ---